harvest-to-order/OFN-User-Guide---Master/basic-features/groups/embed-a-group-page.md

 # Embed a Group Page in a Website

 It is now possible to embed a group page into a website external to Harvest To Order.
 Here you will find step by step instructions for setting this up.
 This feature is relatively new, and has not been comprehensively tested across all platforms.
-Please [contact your local Harvest To Order ](https://www.harvesttoorder.com/find-your-local-open-food-network/)if you experience issues with embedding a group page in your website.
+Please [contact your Harvest To Order ](https://www.harvesttoorder.com/find-your-local-open-food-network/)if you experience issues with embedding a group page in your website.

 ## Pre-requisites for Embedding a Group Page